-Pupils at our school will have all the advantages of small-scale, specialist provision, tailored to children on the autistic spectrum, combined with the opportunities provided by the resources and expertise of the adjacent mainstream schools and the wider Trust.
-Pupils will be able to benefit from aspects of the adjacent mainstream secondary provision with its extensive facilities and broad and flexible curriculum and, where appropriate, mix socially and learn together with its pupils .
+Students at our school will have all the advantages of small-scale, specialist provision, tailored to children on the autistic spectrum, combined with the opportunities provided by the resources and expertise of the adjacent mainstream schools and the wider Trust.
+Students will be able to benefit from aspects of the adjacent mainstream secondary provision with its extensive facilities and broad and flexible curriculum and, where appropriate, mix socially and learn together with its students.

-- In our school, pupils will be happy and feel calm and secure; their parents will have confidence in the quality of the provision being made for them.
+- In our school, students will be happy and feel calm and secure; their parents will have confidence in the quality of the provision being made for them.

-- We will be ambitious for our pupils, carefully tailoring learning activities to meet each individual’s needs and promote their progress and welfare, and celebrating every milestone reached.
+- We will be ambitious for our students, carefully tailoring learning activities to meet each individual’s needs and promote their progress and welfare, and celebrating every milestone reached.

-- Our team of appropriately skilled and qualified teachers, teaching assistants and specialist therapists will equip our pupils with communication, social and independent learning and living skills.
+- Our team of appropriately skilled and qualified teachers, teaching assistants and specialist therapists will equip our students with communication, social and independent learning and living skills.

 - We will engage parents in their child’s education and ensure they are aware of the progress they are making, and we will involve appropriate partners and external experts.

-- Close links with our New Sutton Secondary School will enable our pupils to benefit, where appropriate, from sharing facilities, learning together and mixing socially.
+- Close links with our new Sutton secondary school will enable our students to benefit, where appropriate, from sharing facilities, learning together and mixing socially.

-- Our school will provide a caring and stimulating environment, and will empower its pupils with independent living skills and confidence, to enable them be active and optimistic citizens in their future life.
+- Our school will provide a caring and stimulating environment, and will empower its students with independent living skills and confidence, to enable them be active and optimistic citizens in their future life.